PJakcson/iStream2/README.md

 iStream allows you to stream your media onto your big TV screen with no configuration at all!
 Just throw in some files and iStream will do the rest! iStream supports a vast number of media formats and playback devices: From modern SmartTVs via set-top boxes or network-enabled stereos through to software solutions (e.g. Kodi or Plex) running on an HTPC, everything is possible.

+Use it to get a movie on your big screen, your music to your stereo or to show an image slideshow to your friends.
+Compatible devices will be detected automatically, you don't have to care about anything.

 ### Main Features ###

 * Super-fast discovery of all compatible media renderers on your network!